denishamann/ArenaStats/README.md

 ## Visualizer

-You can paste your export string in the _[ArenaStatsTBC Visualizer](https://denishamann.github.io/arena-stats-tbc-visualizer/)_ tool.
+You can paste your export string in the _[ArenaStats Visualizer](https://denishamann.github.io/arena-stats-visualizer/)_ tool.
-You can contribute to improve the visulizer tool _[here](https://github.com/denishamann/arena-stats-tbc-visualizer)_.
+You can contribute to improve the visulizer tool _[here](https://github.com/denishamann/arena-stats-visualizer)_.

 ## Todo